E2FL: Equal and Equitable Federated Learning: Missing Details of Group Inference Algorithms

 \section{Missing Details of Group Inference Algorithms}

-In this section we discuss the approaches we suggest to be used in \name for group inference.
+In this section, we discuss the approaches proposed in Section~\ref{Sec:main_unkown} for E2FL group inference.
 Algorithm~\ref{alg:IDEKmeans} shows how rank clustering at server works.
 Algorithm~\ref{alg:IDE} shows three approaches we suggest to be used at client-side for group inference.

+\paragraphb{Time complexity comparison:} Lowest loss approach needs to have $\mathcal{O}(Q)$ forward passes to find the binary mask that produces the lowest loss for $Q$ groups.
+Binary search over the entropy needs to have $\mathcal{O}(\log(Q))$ forward and backward passes.
+Finally, the OneShot inference only requires $\mathcal{O}(1)$ forward and backward passes, so it makes the estimation process very fast.